 Knots of tissue form under the skin.
 They eventually create a thick cord that can pull the fingers into a bent position.
 The condition gradually gets worse with time.

-The affected fingers can't be straightened completely, which can complicate everyday activities such as placing your hands in your pockets, putting on gloves or shaking hands.
+Dupuytren contracture most often affects the two fingers farthest from the thumb.
+This can complicate everyday activities such as placing your hands in your pockets, putting on gloves or shaking hands.

 - Ancestry.
 People of Northern European descent are at higher risk of the disease.

 - Diabetes.
-People with diabetes are reported to have an increased risk of Dupuytren's contracture.
+People with diabetes have an increased risk of Dupuytren contracture.